Up, Up and Away (song)

-"Up, Up and Away" is a 1967 song written by Jimmy Webb and recorded (as "Up–Up and Away") by US soul-pop act the 5th Dimension, whose big hit version reached no. 7 on Billboard's Hot 100 in July 1967 and no. 9 on its Easy Listening chart.
-The single reached number one in both Canada and Australia.
-In 1999 Webb's song placed 43 on BMI's "Top 100 Songs of the Century".
+"Up, Up and Away" is a 1967 song written by Jimmy Webb and recorded (as "Up–Up and Away") by US soul-pop act the 5th Dimension with backing from members of The Wrecking Crew.
+Their original version reached no. 7 on Billboard's Hot 100 in July 1967 and no. 9 on its Easy Listening chart, and number one in both Canada and Australia.
+In 1999, Webb's song placed 43 on BMI's "Top 100 Songs of the Century".

 A canonical example of sunshine pop, themed around images of hot air ballooning, it cleaned up at the 10th Annual Grammy Awards in 1968, winning for Record of the Year, Song of the Year, Best Pop Performance by a Duo or Group with Vocals, Best Performance by a Vocal Group, Best Performance by a Chorus and Best Contemporary Song.
-The instrumental backing was performed by members of the Wrecking Crew, including trumpeter Tony Terran and drummer Hal Blaine.
+The five Grammy wins was a standalone record for most Grammys received by a single song until 2025 when Kendrick Lamar's "Not Like Us" tied it at the 67th Annual Grammy Awards.
+In 2003, the song was inducted into the Grammy Hall of Fame.

 Personnel

+The musical backing was dominated by members of The Wrecking Crew, including trumpeter Tony Terran.

-According to the AFM contract sheet, the following musicians played on the track.
+According to the AFM contract sheet, the following musicians laid down the initial instrumental track on February 22, 1967: